What are Rich Snippets and How to Get Them?

 Kseniia Kyslova

 This article will help you sort things out to form your own opinion.
-You’ll learn what rich results are, what you should do to get them, and how you can benefit from a fancy presentation of your pages on SERPs.
+You’ll learn what rich results are, how to get rich snippets, and how to benefit from a fancy presentation of your pages on SERPs.

-What are rich snippets or rich results on Google?
+What are Google rich snippets or rich results?

 Rich snippet vs. regular snippet examples

-Yet, even the above-mentioned simple Product rich result pales in comparison to the Popular Products enriched search result that has recently been introduced by Google.
-This advanced type of rich results leverages the design, adds interactivity to SERPs, and looks very unusual:
+Yet, even the above-mentioned simple Product rich snippet pales in comparison to the Popular Products enriched search result.
+This advanced type of rich snippet leverages the design, adds interactivity to SERPs, and looks very unusual:

 An example of Popular Products enriched search result